-The Trust has no premises or paid employees and much of its governance and support work is undertaken on a voluntary basis or through in-kind support by the Edinburgh & Lothians Greenspace Trust.
-Charitable expenditure on project work or for specific one-off items is not authorised by trustees unless sufficient funds have been secured in advance.
-It is anticipated that ongoing annual costs which are required to be met from reserves are low and estimated to be £1,700 in 2021-22.
-A number of donations in late 2021 have provided a significant contribution to meeting those projected costs.
+The Trust has no premises or paid employees and much of its governance and support work is undertaken on a voluntary basis or through in-kind support by the Edinburgh & Lothians Greenspace Trust or other individuals.
+Charitable expenditure on project work or for specific one-off items is not authorised by the trustees unless sufficient funds have been secured in advance.
+The anticipated ongoing annual costs that need to be met from reserves are low and estimated to be £1,500 for 2022-23.
+A number of donations with Gift Aid in late 2021, BBC fee income and in-kind support have already provided a major contribution to meeting the projected costs over the coming year.

-The surplus for the year was £28 (2020: surplus of £57).
-As at 31 March 2021 total funds were £993 (2020: £965).
+The surplus for the year was £326 (2021: surplus of £28).
+As at 31 March 2022 total funds were £1,319 (2021: £993).
 The directors confirm that on a fund to fund basis, the assets of the charity are available and are adequate to fulfil its objectives.

-STRUCTURE, GOVERNANCE AND MANAGEMENT
+STRUCTURE, GOVERNANCE AND MANAGEMENT Governing document

-Governing document

-The organisation was established as a charitable company limited by guarantee and incorporated on 25th September 2002 under a memorandum and articles of association that established the objects and powers of the charitable company and it governance.
+The organisation was established as a charitable company limited by guarantee and incorporated on 25th September 2002 under a memorandum and articles of association that established the objects and powers of the charitable company and its governance.
 However, during 2016 the Mavisbank Trust undertook a major review of its operational structure and governance to reflect changes since its formation and to ensure that it continues to be fit for purpose and adheres to current good practice.
-As a consequence, the Trust's governing documents were revised and the changes made were approved by Companies House and OSCR in December 2016
+As a consequence, the Trust's governing documents were revised and the changes made were approved by Companies House and OSCR in December 2016.

-Previously, the Edinburgh & Lothians Greenspace Trust (ELGT) was the sole member of the company but under its revised articles of association, the Mavisbank Trust became an independent organisation with members of the company also being directors of the company.
+Previously, the Edinburgh & Lothians Greenspace Trust (ELGT) was the sole member of the company but under its revised articles of association the Mavisbank Trust became an independent organisation with members of the company also being directors of the company.